Stinnett/DataScience/README.md

 3) How do the above results compare to human performance ("gut instinct") on the site?
 How do they compare against the provided automated investing on certain sites?

-4) While most of the information provided by these sites is the same, there are some differences (e.g. ).
+4) While most of the information provided by these sites is the same, there are some differences (e.g. Prosper allows access to credit bureau underwriting data through their API).
 Is it possible the different information on one site allows us to make better decisions about investing?

 In this repo, I intend to answer these questions, with major emphasis on question 4.
 Specifically, I plan to initially compare Lending Club and Prosper, two of the biggest P2P personal-loan sites.
 Eventually, I'd like to add others as well.